Table of Contents

 priority <- c('starter', 'backup')

-#create data frame of all combinations of team, position and priority vectors
+# Create a data frame encompassing all combinations of the three vectors

 df <- expand.grid(team, position, priority)